keawstudio/Clothing-System-3D/README.md

 **Note: Only for desktop (Windows) games.
 This is a work in progress, wasn't tested in mobile devices yet.

+**For the simple version, follow this article on Medium: https://medium.com/@larissaredeker/3d-character-customization-fd95a1d57ae**

 **3D Models**